 Dr. Radenovich is a member of the American Academy of Ophthalmology, the American Association for Pediatric Ophthalmology & Strabismus, Texas Medical Association, Texas Pediatric Ophthalmology Association, and the El Paso County Medical Society.

-A contributor to many lectures and publications that include the International Conference on Retinopathy of Prematurity AAO meeting 1996, Manual for Health Workers, Iscozacin 1986, and co-editor of Niños Child Survival Journal 1987-1988, Dr. Radenovich’s Eye on the Border – From the Files of a Pediatric Ophthalmologist was accepted by TMA and AMA joint 2006 annual meeting.
+As a contributor to many lectures and publications that include the International Conference on Retinopathy of Prematurity AAO meeting 1996, Manual for Health Workers, Iscozacin 1986, and co-editor of Niños Child Survival Journal 1987-1988, Dr. Radenovich’s article “Eye on the Border – From the Files of a Pediatric Ophthalmologist” was accepted by TMA and AMA joint 2006 annual meeting.

 Dr. Radenovich’s special surgical and treatment interests include, but are not limited to, Strabismus (crossed eyes), pediatric cataracts and Retinopathy of Prematurity (ROP), a blinding disease that affects premature infants.